 Morris Louis’s Untitled work

 I loved the colors in Morris Louis’s Untitled work which was part of his Floral series.
-It is a large piece with bold colors.
+It is a large piece that will capture your attention.
 I like how at some points the colors are very distinct and at other points, they blend together.